HL7/US-Core/input/intro-notes/StructureDefinition-us-core-provenance-intro.md

 This profile sets minimum expectations for the [Provenance] resource to record, search, and fetch Provenance information associated with a record.
 It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.
 This FHIR Provenance profile here covers the minimal (basic) information to support lineage of information.
-Prior to reviewing this profile, implementers are encouraged to read the [Basic Provenance] guidance page which documents several key use cases.
+Prior to reviewing this profile, implementers are encouraged to read the [Basic Provenance] guidance page which documents several key use cases, specifically, what organization was responsible for the most recent action on the resource.

 **Example Usage Scenarios:**